amolinarius/nodeminer/README.md

 - enabled: boolean
 - messages: string[] (List of messages or commands to send)
 - delay: number (Delay between messages)
+- randomize: boolean (Whether or not to choose message randomly. **It won't send the same message twice in a row, enable it only if you have at least 3 messages**)

 Default :
 ```json